speculative fiction author, certified Blerd, fanfiction sommelier, lapslock aficionado, and staunch defender of comic sans.

 Artwork

-Explicit gore, death, graphic violence, fight scenes, loss of limb, mutilation, descriptions of corpses, blood, bloodletting, nosebleeds, atypical depression, suicidal ideation, depictions of religion and religious practices, implied sexual content, sex work (mentioned), non-consensual kiss, non-consensual drug use, ethnic discrimination, near drowning, indentured servitude (mentioned), body horror, emesis, excessive alcohol consumption, poison, scars from poison
+Explicit gore, murder/death, graphic violence, fight scenes, loss of limb, mutilation, descriptions of corpses, blood, bloodletting, nosebleeds, atypical depression, suicidal ideation, depictions of religion and religious practices, implied sexual content, sex work (mentioned), non-consensual kiss, non-consensual drug use, ethnic discrimination, near drowning, indentured servitude (mentioned), body horror, emesis, excessive alcohol consumption, poison, physical scars, possession

 Short Fiction